 Prerequisite(s): ARS 401 CUE: Senior Studio Seminar: Portfolio Development.
 ARS 960 - Studio Art Internship Student internships are available for those who wish to acquire experience in the professional art world.
 ARS 970 - Studio Art Independent Study/Research Each independent study/research course is to be designed in consultation with a faculty sponsor.
-Asian Studies Minor (AST) Program Director: Dr. Kammie Takahashi, Assistant Professor of Religion Studies Contributing Faculty: Cartelli, Chatzidimitriou, Chi, Chien, Collings, Coutinho, D'Haeseleer, Finkelstein, Hashim, Herrick, McEwan, and Stein The Asian Studies Program at Muhlenberg College offers students the opportunity for multidisciplinary study of Asia, integrating the perspectives of fields across the humanities, social science, and fine arts.
+Asian Studies Minor (AST) Program Director: Dr. Kammie Takahashi, Associate Professor of Religion Studies Contributing Faculty: Cartelli, Chatzidimitriou, Chi, Chien, Collings, Coutinho, D'Haeseleer, Hashim, Herrick, Lai, McEwan, Miller, Parikh, Ray-Chaudhuri, Stein The Asian Studies Program at Muhlenberg College offers students the opportunity for multidisciplinary study of South, Southeast, and East Asia and their diasporic communities, integrating the perspectives of fields across the humanities, social sciences, and fine arts.
 Asian countries and cultures play an increasingly influential role both in international affairs and in our own local communities.
-Through coursework and independent study at Muhlenberg, as well as via co-curricular activities and study abroad experiences, students gain a more nuanced understanding of the continuing contributions of Asian cultures globally.
-Minor Requirements Students must choose six courses from at least three different departments, one of which may be a Senior Capstone Project.
-The courses also may be chosen from Special Topic courses as approved by the Minor Program Director and from among the regular College offerings listed below.
-One semester of Asian Language study may be counted toward the minor.
+Through coursework and independent study at Muhlenberg, as well as through direct and active engagement with people and ideas of these regions via co-curricular activities and study abroad experiences, students gain comparative and critical perspectives on diverse aspects of transnational Asia.
+Minor Requirements Students must choose six courses from at least three different departments, which may include a Senior Capstone independent study designed in consultation with the Program Director and other Asian Studies faculty.
+Courses may be chosen from Special Topics listings and from among the regular College offerings listed below.
+Students are also encouraged to supplement these course offerings with language study, offered on LVAIC campuses and through study abroad opportunities.
+One semester of Asian language study may be counted toward the minor.
 See the Program Director for official approval of any course not listed below.
-Students are also encouraged to supplement regular course offerings with language study offered on LVAIC campuses and study abroad opportunities.
 Chinese Courses:

-• CHN 101 - Elementary Chinese I 1 course unit • CHN 102 - Elementary Chinese II 1 course unit Film Studies Courses:
+- CHN 101 Elementary Chinese I 1 course unit

+- CHN 102 Elementary Chinese II 1 course unit

+Film Studies Courses: